 Feel free to contact us anytime with any queries.

-Nicole has 20 years experience in providing communication and swallowing services to children and adults in the community, disability sector and hospital settings.
+Nicole has over 20 years experience in providing communication and swallowing services to children and adults in the community, disability sector and hospital settings.
 She provides diagnosis and treatment for children with speech, language, stuttering and feeding issues as well as swallowing management for people after strokes, progressive diseases and neurological disorders.
-She has training in the PROMPT technique, the Lidcombe approach, LSVT and is a Key Word sign presenter.
+She has training in the PROMPT technique (speech treatment), the Lidcombe approach (stuttering treatment), LSVT (voice treatment) and is a Key Word sign presenter.
+She is also a trained SOS feeding therapist.

 Anastasia works with children and adults with speech and language difficulties.
 She loves to work with late talkers, children with feeding problems and children on the autistic spectrum.
-She is a trained SOS Feeding therapist and is also trained in LSVT therapy.
+She is a trained SOS Feeding therapist and is also trained in LSVT therapy (voice treatment).

 Senior Speech Pathologist